Nutanix AHV (Acropolis)

 - VM operations:

-Virtual Machine Template (recommended) - Virtual Machine Template that can be used to clone a VM with the hardware settings for Nutanix, including memory, CPUs, and video settings.
+- Virtual Machine Template (recommended): Virtual Machine Template that can be used to clone a VM with the hardware settings for Nutanix, including memory, CPUs, and video settings.
 You can specify the host, datastore, and network for configuring the resulting VMs.
-Since there is no concept of a “template” in Nutanix, these “templates” are actual VMs.
+Since there is no concept of a “template” at Nutanix, these “templates” are actual VMs.
 The OS version used by the selected “template” must match the OS version that you are using for building layers or publishing layered images.
-The template must not have any disks attached, and must have at least one network card attached.
+The template must not have any disks attached and must have at least one network card attached.
 If it does not, you see an error when trying to validate or save the configuration.

 Nutanix does not provide a mechanism for organizing virtual machines.
 Because of this, it may be difficult to find the virtual machines created by your appliance when the total number of virtual machines is large.
 To help you find these VMs, the following naming conventions are used:

 Packaging Machines (virtual machines created during the process of creating an App Layer or OS Version)

 - The virtual machine name starts with the layer name that is being created/modified

 - The virtual machine names end with the following text: (Packaging Machine)

 Layered Image Virtual Machines (virtual machines created as a result of publishing a layered image)

 - The virtual machine name starts with the image name that was published